 You can also see, do and even taste much more – think top-of-the-range off-road vehicles, hot-air ballooning, glamping (glamorous camping), fly-in safaris and contemporary gourmet dining.
 The entire experience is enriched by cultural, historical and environmental orientation as well as knowing that as a guest you are integral to a sustainable and holistic conservation model.
-So – adventure, wildlife, cultural enrichment, highly intuitive and personalised service – what’s not to love about a luxurious African safari?
+So – adventure, wildlife, cultural enrichment, highly intuitive and personalised service – what’s not to love about a luxury African safari?

 1. Londolozi Private Granite Suites, Kruger

 Londolozi Private Granite Suites deliver complete luxury and exclusivity in the Sabi Sands, one of Kruger’s finest private concessions.
-Just three separately suites overlook the granite rocks of Sabi River.
+Just three separate suites overlook the granite rocks of the Sabi River.
 These beautiful views are reflected in a contemporary assemblage of stone walls, polished concrete and a bold colour scheme of charcoal, silver and elephant-grey.

 2. Royal Malewane, Thornybush